Best Ideas For An Eco-Friendly House

 There are three things to look out for and avoid.
 Paraffin wax produces a lot of smoke, so it’s bad for health to burn around the family.
 It also leaves soot on the walls.
 Watch out for candles that are filled with chemical-based aromas as they are unnatural and can lead to allergies.

 Beeswax is a good bet because it is non-allergenic, non-toxic, and smoke-free.
 Candles based on vegetable waxes are free of toxins and are durable due to their lower combustion temperature.
+You can also try using these amish candles that has the perfect combination of natural wax, 100% cotton wicks, and clean, fresh fragrances to give you the best possible scent throw from your candle.

 To Sum Up